fatimalki/Clustering/README.md

 ## Data preparation

+## Natural Language Processing (NLP)

+Natural Language Processing (NLP) is a way of processing textual information into numerical summaries, features, or models.

 ## Clustering algorithm

 The project implements the K-Means algorithm for clustering.
 This algorithm iteratively recomputes the location of k centroids (k is the number of clusters, defined beforehand), that aim to classify the data.
 Points are labelled to the closest centroid, with each iteration updating the centroids location based on all the points labelled with that value.

+## Documentation

 You can learn more on K-Means at https://datasciencegeeks.net/2016/03/16/understanding-k-means-clustering/

 ## Results

+## Dependencies